OpenScienceRoadmap/mozilla-sprint-2018/CONTRIBUTING.md

 Open issues:

-- Please see [here](https://github.com/OpenScienceRoadmap/mozilla-sprint-2018/issues) for issues we plan to work on during the MozSprint.
+- Please see [here](https://github.com/OpenScienceRoadmap/mozilla-sprint-2018/issues) for issues we plan to work on during the [MozSprint 2018](https://foundation.mozilla.org/opportunity/global-sprint/).